yast/yast.github.io/_posts/2019-01-31-highlights-of-yast-development-sprint-69-70.md

 {% include blog_img.md alt="Screenshot of how the dhcpd formula looks like" src="yast2-configuration-management-300x225.png" full_img="yast2-configuration-management.png" %}

-## Managing Custom Zones Definitions in YaST Firewall   {#managing-custom-zones-definitions-in-yast-firewall}
+## Managing Custom Zones Definitions in YaST Firewall

 The new YaST UI for configuring `firewalld` was announced in [the report of the sprint #63][9] (four months ago… time flies!) and, since then, we